How to Use the Orange Slider on Portrait Photos Using Lightroom Classic

 Conclusion

 I hope this has given you insight as to how easy to use and how effective the orange sliders in Adobe Lightroom can be when you’re editing a portrait.
-Give it a the next time you’re retouching, and see how you can make it work for you!
+Give it a shot the next time you’re retouching, and see how you can make it work for you!